 - Reimbursement requests submitted within 90 days will be considered qualified and nontaxable under the accountable plan.
 Reimbursement requests submitted after the 90th day will generally be nonqualified, and taxable to the payee.
 Nonqualified reimbursements are processed through payroll to collect the appropriate taxes and remitted to the IRS.

-- An exception may be requested by preparing and submitting a written justification and corrective action plan, approved by the department head and college dean / unit vice president (or designee), along with the expense reimbursement to FSO Operations.
+- An exception may be requested by preparing and submitting a written justification and corrective action plan, approved by the department head or college dean / unit vice president (or designee), along with the expense reimbursement to FSO Operations.
 Approved exceptions will be treated as qualified and non-taxable; otherwise, the payment will be treated as nonqualified.
 Multiple exception requests from an individual or unit will be subject to additional reviews and approvals.

 Complete a Disbursement Voucher (DV) and forward the signed DV Cover Sheet to FSO-Operations.
 If you prefer, rather than the DV cover sheet, you may complete and forward a signed Employee Reimbursement Request form (optional).

 Travel Expense Reimbursements

 Complete a Travel Expense Report and forward to FSO-Operations along with the UAccess Financials Disbursement Voucher (DV) cover sheet.

 Electronic Ad Hoc Routing and Approval (Effective July 2017)

 Complete the UAccess Financials Disbursement Voucher (DV) and print the DV Cover Sheet and send the Employee Reimbursement Request form OR the Travel Expense Report along with all supporting documentation for the expense to:

 UNIVERSITY SERVICES BUILDING

 To reduce the need for obtaining reimbursements, consider using these methods for expenditures: